iCantWriteCode/healty-products-site/README.md

 # Healthy-Products Site

-This site is build on Mongo,Express,Node,Angular
+This site is built on Mongo,Express,Node,AngularJS

-## Getting Started

-Delete the node_modules file and run:
+Run
 ```
 npm install
 ```

-cause i forgot to .gitignore tis folder and i am to lazy right now.

 ### Start Server
-To start the server run the following coomand and navigate to localhost:9000
+To start the server run the following command and navigate to localhost:9000
 ```
 npm start
 ```